irvirty/irvirty.pages.dev/pages/wordpress-themes/simplehomepage/README.md

-# SimpleHomePage (experimental theme for WordPress)
+# simplehomepage (theme for WordPress)

-Simple flat experimental theme for WordPress.
-Auto light and dark colors.
+== Description ==
+A simple flat light theme for WordPress (experimental).
+Blog theme, homepage theme, simple theme, light colors, flat theme, light theme, lightweight theme, clean theme.
 Note: The multi-level menu does not work and is displayed as a single-level menu.

+---

 ## Screenshot:

 ![screenshot](screenshot.png)